dogweather/forkful/content/en/google-apps-script/strings/extracting-substrings.md

   \ creating a new string from part of an existing one.
 Programmers do this for a\u2026"
 lastmod: '2024-03-13T22:44:59.659851-06:00'
 model: gpt-4-0125-preview
-summary: "Extracting substrings involves taking a portion of a string - essentially\
-  \ creating a new string from part of an existing one.
-Programmers do this for a\u2026"
+summary: Extracting substrings involves taking a portion of a string - essentially creating a new string from part of an existing one.
 title: Extracting substrings
 weight: 6
 ---